CarlosMendez1997Col/-Stockholm-Environment-Institute-Training/README.md

 ## Description

 Exercises One and Two proposed by the Stockholm Environment Institute (SEI) for the position of Research Associate-Water Program.
-Repository builded with the following tools:
+Repository built with the following tools:

 * `Python`
 * `Javascript`